rzonedevops/influent/README.md

 ```properties
 shared.loader=${catalina.base}/lib-influent/*.jar
 ```
+EDITOR's NOTE: An issue has been discovered with this approach which is currently being looked into.
+In the meantime please use the conventional self-contained war approach.

 ### Standalone Jetty Configuration
 The "skinny war" approach can be implemented in a standalone Jetty server by configuring the web app's xml file in contexts, similar to the following example.
 Similar to above, in this example `lib-influent/` is the directory into which you would extract the contents of the zip file produced by the server build process.